-Internationally recognized consultant, speaker, writer, and workshop facilitator on a broad variety of higher education assessment topics.
+I am an internationally recognized consultant, speaker, writer, and workshop facilitator on a broad variety of higher education assessment topics.
 I work with colleges and universities throughout the United States and abroad.

 - Five Dimensions of Quality: A Common Sense Guide to Accreditation and Accountability (Jossey-Bass) features a foreword by Stan Ikenberry.